I love to write about home and the outdoors and hope to help others with my knowledge.

-If you are trying to avoid using man-made chemical pesticides in your garden to kill golden tortoise beetles and other leaf-eating pests, there is a natural, non-toxic insecticide product you can use to get rid of them, all the while being harmless to bees, birds, and other pollinators.
-This is important if you grow fruits or vegetables in your garden or if you are environmentally- or health-conscious.
+If you are trying to avoid using man-made chemical pesticides in your garden to kill golden tortoise beetles and other leaf-eating pests, there is a natural, non-toxic insecticide product that's safer for bees, birds, and other pollinators.
+This is important if you grow fruits or vegetables in your garden or if you are environmentally or health-conscious.

 Although golden tortoise beetles are perhaps the most attractive insect in the garden next to butterflies, they are also incredibly destructive for people who like to keep morning glory vine displays or grow sweet potatoes.

 These beetles munch holes through the leaves of both plants, ruining their ornamental value.
 There is also a naively held belief that the beetles will only attack morning glory and sweet potato vines.

 But if a gardener yanks down their morning glory vines to control the infestation, he or she will soon be disappointed to find that these bugs will jump to other greens, eating through the leaves of plants such as zinnias and mallow.
 That's because the bugs still need to eat no matter what, and there are plenty of palatable leaves in the common garden for these little pests.

 The Problem With Man-Made Pesticides

 Although commercial chemical pesticides are an instant cure, they also might hurt bees and your family through exposure to sprayed plant life, or through eating produce raised in the garden.
 Commercial pesticides in the water table also can be a cause for concern.

 Man-made pesticides generally work by smothering the bugs with neurotoxins.
 There is also debate over whether man-made pesticides are causing colony collapse disorder in bees.
 Bees are the gardener's best friend, so it is ideal for us to look out for them as well.